dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 !!!
 Note
     Your volume (PV) name will be different as it’s dynamically generated.

+The PVC name is found in above output the `VOLUME` column.

 &#8680; Look at the details of this PV: